anugowda2/Knowledge_Base_Agent/README.md

 Go to https://share.streamlit.io
  and sign in with GitHub.

-Click New app → choose the repo anugowda2/Knowledge_Base_Agent, branch main, and set the main file to app.py.
-Click Deploy.

-Streamlit will build the environment and start your app at a public URL.
-If you included store.pkl, startup will be fast.
-If not, the platform will download the HF model during build (slower).

 Note: this repo is already deployed at: https://knowledgebaseagent-v3bfwk6ygbpbkbxxvpx4z2.streamlit.app/

 Potential improvements (suggested for future work)

 OCR ingestion: integrate pdf2image + pytesseract to support scanned PDFs.
 Vector DB / FAISS: use FAISS, Chroma or Pinecone for larger datasets and faster scale.
 Highlighting: visually highlight matched tokens inside the snippets for clarity.
 Conversational mode: preserve context across turns for multi-turn Q&A.

-Local LLM: integrate an open-source LLM (7B–13B) for optional on-device synthesis if you have GPU.

-CI / Tests: add unit tests for chunking, retrieval, and evaluation scripts.

-Dockerize: containerize the app for reproducible deployment.